Xianghong Arakaki MD, PhD

 Neurosciences, Research Scientist, Electrophysiology

-Dr. Arakaki luckily joined HMRI with Dr. Michael Harrington after her PhD in 2007, led by her interests in neurophysiology and clinical disease.
-Xianghong received her MD from the Medical College of Tongji University in 1998 and her MS in Neurobiology from the Medical Center of Fudan University in 2001 in Shanghai, China.
-Xianghong got her PhD in Neuroscience from the Dept. of Anatomy & Neurobiology of the University of Tennessee Health Science Center in Memphis, TN.
+Dr. Arakaki joined HMRI with Dr. Michael Harrington after her Ph.D. in 2007, led by her interests in neurophysiology and clinical disease.
+Xianghong received her MD from the Medical College of Tongji University and her MS in Neurobiology from the Medical Center of Fudan University in Shanghai, China.
+Xianghong got her Ph.D. in Neuroscience from the Dept. of Anatomy & Neurobiology of the University of Tennessee Health Science Center in Memphis, TN.

-At HMRI since September 2007, Xianghong has developed great interest in migraine research.
+Since joining HMRI in 2007, Xianghong has developed a great interest in migraine research.
 She improved her skills in electrophysiology and molecular biology in migraine research and in collaboration with her colleagues.
 Specifically, she has cultured primary rat hippocampal pyramidal cells and carried out patch clamp studies to provide supportive evidence for Dr. Harrington’s sodium theory of migraine.
-NEURON simulation together with Dr. Harrington’s MRI sodium imaging gave further proof for sodium-related neuronal hyper-excitability in migraine.
+NEURON simulation together with Dr. Harrington’s MRI sodium imaging gave further proof for sodium-related neuronal hyperexcitability in migraine.
 Brainstem auditory evoked potential (BAEP) studies in rat migraine model fuel her passion for translational research between animal models and humans.
-Her ongoing animal project includes the somatosensory evoked potentials (SSEPs) and high-frequency oscillations (HFOs) in the rat migraine model with her colleagues Dr. Harrington and Dr. Gross, and collaborator Dr. Shoaran.
+Her ongoing animal project includes the somatosensory evoked potentials (SSEPs) and high-frequency oscillations (HFOs) in the rat migraine model with her colleagues Dr. Harrington and collaborator Dr. Shoaran.